-So, in High-Volume hiring, the regular hiring challenges of unqualified candidates, no-shows, interview cancellations, offer declines, attrition etc. are amplified, leading to an adverse business impact.
+So, in High-Volume hiring, the regular hiring challenges of unqualified candidates, no-shows, interview cancellations, offer declines, attrition, etc. are amplified, leading to an adverse business impact.

 While the High-Volume recruiting challenges are numerous, a few core ones are enumerated below:

-Not aligned to business need
+Not aligned with the business need

 High & varying volume of applications

-With the diverse sources of talent being activated, the volume of applications can vary, leading to an ineffective use of recruiter time and effort.
+With the diverse sources of talent being activated, the volume of applications can vary, leading to ineffective use of recruiter time and effort.
 When inundated with a high volume of applications, just sorting through and screening can be a herculean task for the hiring team.

 Not technology enabled